- | Land Protection Options

 There are also two additional factors are at play.
 First, we know that more and more people are coming to appreciate this landscape – the historic prairies, the shorelines, and the uniqueness of the transitional “Land Between” geography.
 Secondly, we know that due to current demographics, the next few years will see the largest inter-generational transfer of land and societal wealth ever seen.

-The KLT is a critical part of the solution, and the only non-government land conservation entity in the Kawarthas.
-With a proven model and track record, we have more still to come.
+Kawartha Land Trust is a critical part of the solution, and the only non-government land conservation entity in the Kawarthas.
+With a proven model and track record, we have more still to do.

 Our work prevents the loss and degradation of significant habitat.
 And we know that when we conserve natural areas and ecosystems we are helping individuals, communities and wildlife now and in the future.